 Hardison: Have you ever been to Kiev?
-The Cakemaker of Kiev kick all our asses!
+The Cakemaker of Kiev could whup all our asses!
 This is the butcher.

 Richard Kind plays a corrupt mayor in the season two finale.
 He would later play a similar recurring role in Gotham.
 Adding to it, another guest star in the episode is Paul Blackthorne, who at the same time as Kind getting the Gotham role was on another DC show, Arrow.

 Sophie's performance in The Sound of Music gets critics rooting for the Nazis.
 Compare this to the reactions to Carrie Underwood's performance in the NBC live show.